kojq/gal/README.md

 ## Activity

-#### Current Status

-Passive Development

-#### Status Reason

-Changes are primarily trivial.

-#### Possible Status

-- Active Development
-- Passive Development (strictly allows mostly minor changes)
+- [x] Development (mostly commits)
-- Active Maintenance (strictly allows mostly issues and pull requests)
-- Passive Maintenance (strictly considers mostly issues and pull requests)
+- [ ] Maintenance (mostly issues and pull requests)
-- Archived
+- [ ] Archived (no updates such as for security)

-#### Dispute Status

-If activity is not seen in this repository after 60 days, the project has gone on hiatus.

-If activity is not seen in this repository after 90 days, the project has likely concluded.

-The project should be archived if development has concluded.
-An issue can be rasied to archive the repository in this case.
+An issue can be rasied to archive the repository after 40 days of inactivity.